watzek/DataManagement/_posts/0003-07-02-Data-Types.md

 ##### Simulation

 Simulation data are results from a model used to study the behavior and performance of an actual or theoretical system.
-??Models and metadata, where the input can be more important than output data??
+A common example is models and their accompanying metadata, where the input can be more important than output data.

 <br/>
 **Examples**